 This will be your proof of financial resources for one year.
-When applying for visa extension this amount must be demonstrated again.
+When applying for a visa extension this amount must be demonstrated again.
 Many international students use a blocked account for this purpose.

-A blocked banking account is a special feature for international students which few German banks provide.
+A blocked banking account is a special feature for international students that few German banks provide.
 Why it’s blocked?
 Well, you won’t have access to the all amount but only to a maximum of 853 EUR per month.

-Blocked account must be opened before departure in Germany, before even the application process.
+A blocked account must be opened before departure in Germany, before even the application process.
 One of the easiest and the fastest ways to do it is Fintiba, this company will do it remotely for you.

 Upon arrival in Germany, you will receive a debit card with which you can withdraw the money.

-Blocked account is by far the most common way to prove your financials.
+A blocked account is by far the most common way to prove your financials.
 However, there are other options for this purpose: